expo/expo/docs/pages/versions/unversioned/sdk/register-root-component.md

 ### `registerRootComponent(component)`

-Sets the initial React component to render natively in your app's root React native view (`RCTView`).
+Sets the initial React component to render natively in your app's root React Native view (`RCTView`).

 This function does the following: